Regent University: History

 The first class, consisting of seventy-seven students, began in fall of 1978 when the school leased classroom space in Chesapeake, Virginia.
-The first students were all enrolled in what is now the School of Communication & the Arts.
-In May 1980, the first graduating class held its commencement, while the School of Education opened the following October.
-Simultaneously, the university took residence for the first time on its current campus in Virginia Beach, Virginia.
+In 1980, the first graduating class held its commencement; the school of education opened that Fall.
+That year, the university took residence for the first time on its current campus in Virginia Beach, Virginia.
 The school proceeded to open its schools of business, divinity, government, and law by the mid-1980s.
 In 1984, Regent University received accreditation from the Southern Association of Colleges and Schools.
-In 1997, what would later become the School of Business and Leadership piloted an online Master of Arts program, an antecedent to the university's development of online education.
+In 1997, online classes began.

-In 1995, the university opened a secondary campus in Alexandria, Virginia, following an outreach program geared toward teachers in the Washington, D.C., area.
-This facility was later sold.
+In 1995, the university opened a secondary campus in Alexandria, Virginia but sold it soon after.
 In 2000, Regent began an undergraduate degree-completion curriculum under the auspices of a new program, the Center for Professional Studies.
-This would later become the School of Undergraduate Studies, before finally being renamed as the College of Arts and Sciences in 2012.
+This would later become the school of undergraduate studies, before finally being renamed as the college of arts and sciences in 2012.